Healthy fats are essential to include in our diet and there are a huge range of high-fat foods that are really good for us.

 In most cases we should focus on including foods that contain predominantly ‘good’ fats.
 ‘Good’ fats are unsaturated and have been shown to lower disease risk.

 Most importantly, we should choose foods that are made up of mostly monounsaturated and polyunsaturated fats.
-Furthermore, to reduce inflammation, include more monounsaturated than polyunsaturated fats.
+Monounsaturated fats in particular have strong anti-inflammatory effects.
+Omega-3 polyunsaturated are solid for eye, brain, heart and mental health.

 Are there any exceptions?

 Yes.
-There are some foods that contain a higher level of saturated than unsaturated fat but have still been shown to have very positive health benefits.
+There are some foods that contain a higher level of saturated than unsaturated fat but have still been shown to have very positive health benefits, dairy is a good example of this.
 In these cases, it is the combination of nutrients that results in health benefits.

 As such, it is always more important to consider the food as a whole before focusing on individual nutrients.